jjungo/solhsm-engine/README.md

 Next, generate a TLS certificate (see [solhsm-mgmt readme](https://github.com/jjungo/solhsm-mgmt)).

-Place your HSM public certificate into the `data/keys` and the TLS certificate into the `data/cert` directory.
+Place your HSM's public certificate into the `data/keys`, and the TLS certificate into the `data/cert` directory.
 Don't forget to share the curve certificate (`data/keys/client.cert`) with your HSM!

-Configure stunnel (`apache.conf`) and feed theses options:
+Configure stunnel (`apache.conf`) and feed these options:

     engineCtrl=ZMQ_SERVER_PUB_CERT_PATH:<full path of the pub hsm curve cert>
     engineCtrl=ZMQ_CLIENT_PRIV_CERT_PATH:<full path of the priv curve cert>